EditB/100-days-of-code/r2-log.md

 - The second week of July (still going) has been AWS.
 Getting ready for exams.
 - The proper log is in Twitter, that's why I didn't do the day-to-day rundown.

+## R2D100 - 16/7/18
+- Did 3 lots of AWS practice tests (Cloud Practitioner).
+Finally passing them consistently over 80+%.
+Should be good enough to take the real one soon.
+- Oh, and finished the second round of 100 days of code!
+It was much harder this time than the first round.
+Need a bit of rest.